weaveworks/weave-gitops-docs/docs/cli-reference.md

-      --branch string            Branch to watch within git repository (default "main") --chart string             Specify chart for helm source --deployment-type string   deployment type [kustomize, helm] (default "kustomize") --dry-run                  If set, 'gitops add' will not make any changes to the system; it will just display the actions that would have been taken
+      --branch string            Branch to watch within git repository (default "main") --chart string             Specify chart for helm source --deployment-type string   deployment type [kustomize, helm] (default "kustomize") --dry-run                  If set, 'gitops app add' will not make any changes to the system; it will just display the actions that would have been taken
   -h, --help                     help for add
       --name string              Name of remote git repository --path string              Path of files within git repository (default "./") --private-key string       Private key to access git repository over ssh --url string               URL of remote repository
-      --auto-merge               If set, 'gitops add' will merge automatically into the specified --branch (default false)
+      --auto-merge               If set, 'gitops app add' will merge automatically into the specified --branch (default false)

 Global Flags:
       --namespace string   gitops runtime namespace (default "wego-system")